An Excerpt from active measures: part ii

 Zamanian took the wallet from his pocket and removed a photograph, worn and creased down the middle.
 “This is Mohsen,” he pointed, “and that’s my wife.”
 He offered it to him.

-Taghavi took the picture and studied it.
-The three of them sat together on a blanket during a summer picnic in a Tehran park.
-Mohsen, the smiling little boy in the middle, had already lost his hair to chemotherapy, and looked pale and frail, even in the photograph.
+Taghavi studied the picture.
+A young family together on a blanket enjoying a summer picnic in a Tehran park.
+Mohsen, the smiling little boy in the middle, had already lost his hair to chemotherapy and looked pale and frail, even in the photograph.

 It was heartbreaking, but Taghavi was glad he saw it.